Last Updated on September 12, 2021

 - Strap may be too short for strong men

 - App could be better

 Are these really the best blood pressure watches?

 The best blood pressure monitor will always be an FDA-approved or cleared medical device.
 A smartwatch will always be an alternative.
-When considering all the fitness watches have to offer, a balance needs to be found between your budget and expectations.
+When considering all the fitness watches offer, a balance needs to be found between your budget and expectations.

 Wearable blood pressure watches have a lot to offer.
-However, always consider them to obtain information about your blood pressure quickly and not as a clinical device.
+However, always consider them to quickly obtain information about your blood pressure and not as a clinical device.

 In case of doubts, the data will still have to be taken with a grain of salt.
-Always consult your doctor, pharmacist, or other healthcare professionals if you think your blood pressure needs extra monitoring.
+Always consult your doctor, pharmacist, or other healthcare professionals if your blood pressure needs extra monitoring.